Rigidity of eigenvalues for $\beta$ ensemble in multi-cut regime: Introduction

 Consider the empirical measure of $\mu$:

 where $\delta$ is the delta function.
-Obviously $L_N$ is a random measure on $\mathbb{R}$.
-It is well known that if $V(x)$ is continuous and increases faster than $2\ln|x|$ as $|x|\to+\infty$, then $L_N$ will converge almost surely and in expectation to an equilibrium measure $\rho(t)dt$.
-Moreover, the support of the $\rho(t)$ is compact and is the union of a finite number of closed intervals (see, for example, Theorem 1.1 of \cite{BG_multi_cut}):
+Obviously $L_N$ is a random probability measure on $\mathbb{R}$.
+It is well known that if $V(x)$ is continuous and increases faster than $2\ln|x|$ as $|x|\to+\infty$, then $L_N$ converges almost surely and in expectation to a compactly supported equilibrium measure $\mu_{eq}$ as $N$ tends to infinity.
+If $V$ is also real analytic, then $\mu_{eq}$ admits a continuous density function $\rho(t)$ and its support is the union of a finite number of closed intervals (see, for example, Theorem 1.1 of \cite{BG_multi_cut}):

 If $q=1$, then we say that $\mu$ is in the one-cut regime.
-Otherwise we say that $\mu$ is in the multi-cut regime and call each $[A_i,B_i]$ a $cut$.
+Otherwise we say that $\mu$ is in the multi-cut regime and call each interval $[A_i,B_i]$ a $cut$.

-Bourgade, Erd\"{o}s and Yau \cite{BEY_duke,BEY_bulk,BEY_edge} studied the $\beta$ ensemble in one-cut regime.
-They proved the rigidity of eigenvalues in the bulk (see \cite{BEY_duke,BEY_bulk}) and also the rigidity of eigenvalues in the edge (see \cite{BEY_edge}).
-In this paper we will study the $\beta$ ensemble in multi-cut regime and prove the rigidity of eigenvalues in the bulk.
-Bekerman \cite{Bekerman} proved that for $\beta$ ensemble in multi-cut regime, the eigenvalues near $A_2$,\ldots,$A_q$, $B_1$,\ldots,$B_{q-1}$ can jump to the adjacent cut with a positive probability.
-Therefore rigidity for eigenvalues near these edges does not hold.
+Bourgade, Erd\H{o}s and Yau \cite{BEY_duke,BEY_bulk,BEY_edge} studied the $\beta$ ensemble in the one-cut regime.
+They proved the rigidity of eigenvalues in the bulk (see \cite{BEY_duke,BEY_bulk}) and also the rigidity of eigenvalues near the edges (see \cite{BEY_edge}).
+More precisely, if we define the $k$-th quantile $\eta_k$ as in \eqref{eq:268}, then their theorem states that in the one-cut regime, for any $\epsilon>0$, with overwhelming $\mu$-probability,

-Based on the rigidity of eigenvalues, Bourgade, Erd\"{o}s and Yau proved the bulk universality (see \cite{BEY_duke,BEY_bulk}) and the edge universality (see \cite{BEY_edge}) for $\beta$ ensemble in one-cut regime.
-Bekerman, Figalli and Guionnet \cite{BFG} also proved the bulk and edge universality for $\beta$ ensemble in one-cut regime.
-The method they used is an approximate transport map.
-Also with the method of approximate transport map, Bekerman \cite{Bekerman} proved the bulk and edge university for $\beta$ ensemble in multi-cut regime.
-Shcherbina \cite{Shcherbina_change_of_variables} proved the bulk universality for $\beta$ ensemble in both one-cut and multi-cut regime by a change of variable method.
-Other works about universality include \cite{DG1,DG2,PS,Shcherbina} while they are for $\beta\in\{1,2,4\}$.

-The fluctuation of linear statistics of eigenvalues for $\beta$ ensemble was studied in the one-cut case by Johansson \cite{Johansson}. \cite{BEY_edge} also contains a result for the fluctuation in one-cut case (see Lemma 6.5 of \cite{BEY_edge}).
-In the multi-cut case, the fluctuation was studied by Borot, Guionnet \cite{BG_multi_cut} and Shcherbina \cite{Shcherbina_fluctuation}.
-In this paper we also obtain some results about the fluctuation.
-See Theorem \ref{thm:fluctuation_for_mu_2'} and Theorem \ref{thm:fluctuation_for_mu_1}.
-The method we use is the same as Lemma 6.5 of \cite{BEY_edge}.

-Other interesting results about $\beta$ ensemble include the asymptotic expansion of the correlators and partition function (see \cite{BG_one_cut,BG_multi_cut} and the reference therein).
-This is related to Section \ref{sec:exponentiall_small_prob} and Section \ref{sec:initial estimation for extrame eigenvalues} of this paper.